mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 # Obtaining Client Metadata

-Client supporting metadata MUST make a JSON document containing metadata as specified in RFC7591 {{!RFC7591}} available at a path formed by concatenating a well-known URI string to the client_uri value.
+Client supporting metadata MUST make a JSON document containing metadata as specified in RFC7591 {{!RFC7591}} available at a path formed by by inserting a well-known URI string into the authorization server's issuer identifier between the host component and the path component, if any.
 By default, the well-known URI string used is "/.well-known/oauth-client".
 This path MUST use the "https" scheme.
 The syntax and semantics of ".well-known" are defined in RFC 5785 {{!RFC5785}}.
 The well-known URI suffix used MUST be registered in the IANA "Well-Known URIs" registry (IANA.well-known).

 Different clients utilizing OAuth 2.0 in application-specific ways may define and register different well-known URI suffixes used to publish client metadata as used by those applications.
-For instance, if the example client uses in an example-specific way, and there are example-specific metadata values that it needs to publish,then it might register and use the "example-configuration" URI suffix and publish the metadata document at the path formed by concatenating "/.well-known/example-configuration" to the client_uri.
+For instance, if the example client uses in an example-specific way, and there are example-specific metadata values that it needs to publish,then it might register and use the "example-configuration" URI suffix and publish the metadata document at the path formed by inserting "/.well-known/example-configuration" between the host and path components of the authorization server's issuer identifier.
 Alternatively, many such clients will use the default well-known URI string "/.well-known/oauth-client", which is the right choice for general-purpose OAuth 2.0 applications.

 An OAuth 2.0 client using this specification MUST specify what well-known URI suffix it will use for this purpose.
 The same client MAY choose to publish its metadata at multiple well-known locations derived from its client_uri, for example, publishing metadata at both "/.well-known/example-configuration" and
 "/.well-known/oauth-client".